mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/Readme.md

     K8S_CLUSTER_SERVICE_ACCOUNT_TOKEN: <<SERVICE_ACCOUNT_TOKEN>>

 #### **NOTE:**
 Below config param are required for Developer Hub to successfully able to connect with your k8s API server.
-You will find these files for minikube and docker-desktop under .kube/config file.
+You will find these files for `minikube and docker-desktop` under
+`.kube/config` file.
 Once you have the cert available then import them into same secret and refer them as volume into deployment config  of developer-hub.
+For more details refer [K8S Plugin documentation](https://backstage.io/docs/features/kubernetes/configuration)

 `caData: caFile:`